 Where to stay on the Big Island

-There are many blogs out there saying you should stay in different parts of the island during your visit, and I’m afraid I have to disagree 100%.
+Many blogs out there say you should stay in different parts of the island during your visit, and I’m afraid I have to disagree 100%.

 The longer you stay in one place, the most cost-effective the stay.